NightingaleX03/MindBloom/README.md

 3. Configure environment variables
 4. Set up Auth0 application

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the ISC License.

-## 🙏 Acknowledgments

-- Google Gemini AI for AI capabilities
-- Auth0 for secure authentication
-- Three.js for 3D visualization
-- MongoDB for database management
-- React and Node.js communities

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation

 ---